-Cordon Area Congestion Fees • Reduced pollution and congestion within the cordon area Medium- to long-term: An established cordon area or zone in which vehicles are charged a fee to enter.
+Cordon Area Congestion Fees An established cordon area or zone in which vehicles are charged a fee to enter.
 Such a fee can be variable (by time of day) or dynamic (based on real-time congestion conditions).
-Should include electronic payment/collection methods using cameras or transponders • Revenues for roadway maintenance and new transit, bicycle and pedestrian facilities Overall reduced congestion due to less VMT Shift to non-auto modes High Extensive time is required for the entire process including political and public discussions, possible ballot measures, construction and implementation • Regional or subareas travel demand models • Transit strategies Active Transportation strategies Other Operations and Maintenance strategies Regulatory strategies • DRCOG Oregon DOT Roadway Signage Improvements Short-term: Production of • Reduced delay for upstream approaching vehicles signs and installation can occur shortly after site visits Adequate or additional signage that facilitates route-finding and the decision-making ability of roadway users.
-Signs with clearer/larger lettering that can be read from a greater distance • Less chance of crashes caused by sudden lane changes, extremely slow- moving vehicles or sudden stops Low and design of new signing plans.
-Design should follow the guidance of the Manual on Uniform Traffic Control Devices (MUTCD). • DRCOG Communications Networks and Roadway Surveillance Coverage Medium- to long-term: Small- Base infrastructure (fiber, cameras, etc.) required to support all operational activities; Communications networks that allow remote roadway surveillance and system control from a TMC and provision of data for immediate management of transportation operations and distribution of information.
-Communication networks are essential to get the most efficiency and capacity out of the existing transportation system. • Increased capability for regional-level coordination of operations and traveler information.
-Moderate (Cost can be reduced when done in conjunction with a larger scale construction project) scale items and opportunistic expansion can be done quickly.
-Largerscale regional network components require more time for planning and funding. • Many operations and management strategies in this toolbox require the support of roadway surveillance and communications infrastructure. • DRCOG Transit Vehicle Travel Information Communications infrastructure, GPS technology, vehicle detection/monitoring devices and signs/media/Internet sites for providing information to the public such as the arrival times of the next vehicles • More satisfied customers and increased ridership due to enhanced and reliable information sources Improved operations and management of transit service Moderate (Costs are dependent upon communication networks, changing technologies and the number of fleet vehicles to be equipped) Medium-term: Time is required for detailed planning, design and funding procurement • Transit strategies • DRCOG
+Should include electronic payment/collection methods using cameras or transponders.
+Reduce air pollution and congestion within the cordon area Revenue for roadway maintenance, new transit, and bicycle and pedestrian facilities Decrease congestion Reduce VMT Shift to non-motorized modes \$\$\$ Medium-to Long-Term: 5 to 10+ Years Extensive time required for political and public discussions, possible ballot measures, construction, and implementation.
+Regional or Subareas Travel Demand Models Regulatory Transit Active Transportation Other Operations and Management Oregon DOT DRCOG Roadway Signage Improvements Adequate or additional signage that facilitates route-finding and the decision-making ability of roadway users.
+Signs with clearer/larger lettering that can be read from a greater distance.
+Design of signs should follow the guidance of the Manual on Uniform Traffic Control Devices (MUTCD).
+Increase safety Decrease travel delay, for upstream approaching vehicles \$ Short-Term: 1 to 5 Years Production of signs and installation can occur shortly after site visits and design of new signing plans. • DRCOG Communications Networks and Roadway Surveillance Coverage Base infrastructure (fiber, cameras, etc.) required to support all operational activities; Communications networks that allow remote roadway surveillance and system control from a TMC and provision of data for immediate management of transportation operations and distribution of information.
+Communication networks are essential to get the most efficiency and capacity out of the existing transportation system.
+Increase capability for regional-level coordination of operations and traveler information. \$\$ Cost can be reduced when done in conjunction with a larger scale construction project.
+Medium-to Long-Term: 5 to 10+ Years Large-scale regional network components require more time for planning and funding.
+Other Operations and Management • DRCOG Transit Vehicle Travel Information Communications infrastructure, GPS technology, vehicle detection/monitoring devices and signs/media/Internet sites for providing information to the public such as the arrival times of the next vehicles.
+Improve operations and management of transit service Increase ridership More satisfied road users due to enhanced and reliable information sources \$\$ Costs depend upon communication networks, changing technologies, and the number of fleet vehicles to be equipped.
+MediumTerm: 5 to 10 Years Time required for detailed planning, design, and funding procurement. ■ Transit • DRCOG